sorry I was so hungry

 Andrea Illés

-Andrea Illés, 'sorry I was so hungry', durational livestream performance as part of 'Stranger than fiction', 2024, West Space Studio, livestream to West Space and the website.
+Andrea Illés performs as part of 'Stranger than fiction', 2024, West Space Studio.
 Photography by Kenneth Suico.

-The artist occupies her studio—directly above West Space—making images with her body, viewable both in-person and transcribed by screens, in the gallery, or on our computers or phones.
-You decide how you wish to view Andrea's transcription.
+The artist occupied her studio, making images with her body, viewable both in-person and transcribed by screens, in the gallery, or on our computers or phones.
+The audience was asked to decide how to view Andrea's transcription.

 My research originates from an inability to hold or move my body in positions and alignments that make images that reflect how I understand myself.
 I search for figurations that hold a glimmer of my self-image and try to replicate them in front of audiences.
 This is an impossible task, I can never posture myself into the grace of Daphne or Hermaphroditus, even if my body position is accurate.
 You can never fully understand how I am feeling or vice versa.
 Both the failure and the faithful attempt are important to me.